avosa/hedera-sdk-zig/README.md

 # Hedera SDK for Zig

-The **first** Hedera SDK implementation in Zig.
+This is Hedera SDK implementation in Zig.
 This project is under active development and continues to evolve.
 It is being built with reference to the [Hedera Technology Compatibility Kit (TCK)](https://github.com/hiero-ledger/hiero-sdk-tck) to help ensure consistency with other official SDKs.
 Use with care in real-world applications.

 ## Current Features